emacsmirror/enhanced-evil-paredit/README.md

 ### What are the differences between modern-evil-paredit and evil-paredit?

 The `modern-evil-paredit` package is a modernized version of `evil-paredit`.
-It has been enhanced and fully functions in recent versions of Emacs.
+It has been enhanced and fully functions in recent versions of Emacs (Emacs >= 28).
 The author decided to develop `modern-evil-paredit` because the `evil-paredit` package is no longer maintained and does not function in recent versions of Emacs and Evil.

 Here are the enhancements in `modern-evil-paredit`:
 * Handles paste using `p` and `P`, ensuring that the pasted text has balanced parentheses.
+* Fix call to a non-existent function `(evil-called-interactively-p)`, which has been replaced by `(called-interactively-p 'any)`.
+* Add new functions: `modern-evil-paredit-backward-delete` and `modern-evil-paredit-forward-delete`.
 * `modern-evil-paredit-mode` only uses the paredit functions when paredit is enabled.
 Otherwise, `modern-evil-paredit-mode` uses Evil functions.
 * Add lexical binding with `lexical-binding: t`.
-* Fix call to a non-existent function `(evil-called-interactively-p)`, which has been replaced by `(called-interactively-p 'any)`.
 * Suppress Emacs Lisp warnings and add Melpa tests.
 * Refactor and improve `modern-evil-paredit`.
-* Add new functions: `modern-evil-paredit-backward-delete` and `modern-evil-paredit-forward-delete`.
 * Create a `modern-evil-paredit` customization group for user configuration.
 * Remove Evil state change from `modern-evil-paredit-mode`.
 * Improve error handling in `modern-evil-paredit-check-region`.